giucamp/liquid/README.md

 A variable declaration is an expression that introduce a possibly named vector whose value is not known.
 In order to evaluate an expression all variable must be substituted with constant vector, or the values must be provided to a tensor program compiled by a backend.
 The name in the declaration may be omitted, in which case the variable is unnamed.

+Some corollaries:
+real a * real b is real: multipltying two real  gives a real

 Liquid deduces tensor types